 This day is a reminder to world governments of the importance to always calculate risky scenarios to avoid human casualties or serious economic losses.

-Today, the Right to Protection Charitable Foundation calls on citizens to participate in governance processes to jointly address future risks!
+The Right to Protection CF calls on citizens to participate in governance processes to jointly address future risks!